tabkram/spring-cloud-seed/README.md

 ### Build

-- To build the images use the following maven command : `sudo mvn package docker:build` on each module
+- To build the images use the following maven command : `sudo mvn package docker:build` on each module. *(see more information about docker build process in the wiki)*

 ### Install
 - Here are the required versions of Docker and Docker-compose :